 FROM ISLAND TO ISLAND

-To date, Parley Seychelles has carried out over 50 cleanups on various islands, covering over 500,000 square meters of beach, coastline and reef.
-Nearly 800 volunteers have joined these events on islands ranging from smaller ones like Petite Soeur and Isle Thérèse to more built up islands like La Digue and Félicité.
+To date, Parley Seychelles has carried out over 85 cleanups on various islands, beaches, coastlines and reefs.
+Almost 2000 volunteers have joined these events, helping Parley collect 8.5 tonnes of debris over an area covering more than 1.3 million square metres.
+Our team has mounted missions to islands ranging from smaller ones like Petite Soeur and Isle Thérèse to more built up ones like La Digue and Félicité.

 ”It’s no secret that the Seychelles’ islands are paradise,” explains country coordinator Alvania Lawen.
 “They were once thought to hold the Garden of Eden and even grow mythical underwater coconut trees.
 National Geographic awarded us the title for most pristine seas, but not all is perfect.
 We too fight against the disease that is marine debris and the scourge of microplastic.”